AngeloM15/pedaLy/README.md

 # pedaLy
-Project to obtain and process guitar pedal information using web scraping and data modeling.
+Project to obtain a dataset of guitar pedal effects information using web scraping and data modeling.

+## Tools:
+- Python
+    - Selenium
+    - Scrapy
+    - Pandas
+- PostgreSQL
+- Docker